gleechi/gleechi.github.io/pages/knowledge/push_interaction.md

 If you want Joint State to bounce to a differet value from min, you should define Discrete States with first (smallest) value different from Joint Limit's min value, as shown in above image, smallest discrete value 0.004 is bigger than Min value 0.
 Then the Joint State will bounce back to 0.004 not 0." %}

-#### How object is selected for push?

-When push is done without physics, there need to be a way to decide which object is to be pushed.
-VirtualGrasp does this through a number of geometrical constraints
-1. which pushable object is closest to the push finger?
-2. which pushable object's push approach direction (by  the push finger's approach direction  approaching the object along the preferred approach direction?

 ### Push With Physics